 Interactive Crisis Simulation Workshop with Nancy Seideman, Former Vice President for Academic Communications and Reputation Leadership at Emory University: Crisis Communications in the New Reality

-- A heightened awareness of how to communicate in an increasingly aggressive environment
+- Communicating in an increasingly aggressive environment

 - Maintaining an organization’s reputation throughout a crisis